mekorhabracha/mekorhabracha.github.io/contribute/kiddush.md

 ### Add-ons

-For an additional contribution you can add any of the following to the standard kiddush:
+For an additional contribution (i.e, in addition to the cost of the standard kiddush), you can add any of the following to the standard kiddush:

 - Fresh bakery cakes, cookies and pastries **($225)**
 - Bagels and spreads (white fish salad, tuna, lox spread, cream cheese) **($325)**